sabrinadowla14/mobile_flashcards/README.md

   - Quiz button
   - Add card button
 - The logic for the notification has been implemented.
-  > The App works on iOS device.
+  > The App works on iOS devices.

 **Dependencies**

-VScode, Xcode, Visual Studio Code(editor) expo version: 38.0.8 node version: 12.14.1
+VSCode, Xcode, Visual Studio Code(editor) expo version: 38.0.8 node version: 12.14.1

-## How to open simulator
+## How to open the simulator

-Click on Xcode - choose "open developer tools" - choose simulator Go to file - open simulator - ios 14.0 - iphone11 Pro
+Click on Xcode - choose "open developer tools" - choose simulator Go to file - open simulator - iOS 14.0 - iPhone 11 Pro

 ## How to Run